officialyenum/SampleDictionaryAPP/README.md

 This App was designed using python
 --it allows you enter a word,
---takes the word and check if it exists in the "data.json" file, --if it does it returns the value of the word which is the meaning
+--takes the word and checks if it exists in the "data.json" file, --if it does it returns the value of the word which is the meaning